Illinois Wesleyan University: Study abroad

 Illinois Wesleyan offers a number of study abroad opportunities, and ranks in the top 40 schools in the nation for students studying abroad.
 IWU's International Office provides support for over 300 global Study Abroad Options in 70 countries through various institutes such as IES and SIT Study Abroad.
 Domestically, IWU offers a UN semester, a Washington Semester, and the Associated Colleges of the Midwest Chicago Program.
 Internationally it offers programs in London and Barcelona.
 It also maintains a very strong relationship with Pembroke College, Oxford, and traditionally a few juniors can spend a year there as exchange students.

 Research

 The university publishes several different undergraduate research journals in the fields of political science, economics, history, and English.
 Perhaps the first of its kind, the Undergraduate Economic Review is a student-managed, open access journal that has published original undergraduate content from students in the U.S. and at least 15 other countries.
-Its "internal twin", the Park Place Economist, publishes original work of Economics seniors graduating Illinois Wesleyan University.
-Articles range from basic topical explorations to focused senior research.
-All published volumes are available online.

 The John Wesley Powell Student Research Conference was established in 1990 to provide opportunities for students to present research projects and findings in a public and interactive manner.
 The Action Research Center was established in 2004 to partner student research and service projects with the wider Illinois community.